tommyhuangthu/EvoEF2/readme.txt

-                           README file for EvoEF2
+                           README for EvoEF2
 ------------------------------------------------------------------------------

 What's EvoEF?
 --------------
-EvoEF is the abbreviation of EvoDesign physical Energy Function.
-EvoDesign is a de novo protein design method developed in the Yang Zhang Lab at the University of Michigan.
-EvoDesign employs an evolution- and physics-combined scoring function for de novo protein sequence design, where the de novo stands for initiating a design from a randomly generated sequence decoy.
-In the previous EvoDesign version, FoldX is used for physics-based scoring.
-Since physical energy is significant in modeling atomic-level interactions, it plays important role in protein-protein interaction design.
-To improve the computational accuracy and speed, we have designd EvoEF to replace FoldX.
+EvoEF is the abbreviation of EvoDesign physical Energy Function, where EvoDesign is an evolution-based approach to de novo protein sequence design.
+EvoDesign combines an evolution- and physics-based scoring function for protein design simulation.
+In the original EvoDesign, FoldX is used as the physics-based score.
+We found that FoldX is very slow and is not well optimized for modeling protein-protein interactions.
+To improve the computational accuracy and speed of the physical score for EvoDesign, we developed EvoEF to replace FoldX.
+Our benchmark test showed that EvoEF is more accurate than FoldX and about three to five times faster than FoldX when they were benchmarked in the same way to predict thermodynamic change upon amino acid mutations (see reference 2 for more details).

 What's EvoEF2?
 ----------------
 EvoEF2 is an updated version of EvoEF.
 The motivation of developing EvoEF is for protein design.
-However, we recently found that EvoEF alone without evolutionary profile showed a poor performance to produce native-like sequence, suggesting the inability of EvoEF for sequence design.
-We found the reason was that we optimized EvoEF through thermodynamic data (i.e. ddG) prediction.
-We therefore extended EvoEF into EvoEF2 by introducing four new terms and reoptimizing all the weights and reference energies.
+However, we found that EvoEF alone without evolutionary profile showed a poor performance to produce native-like sequence, suggesting the inability of EvoEF for de novo protein sequence design.
+We found the reason was that we optimized EvoEF by correlating with the experimental thermodynamic change data (i.e. ddG), and a potential specifically optimized for ddG prediction cannot do well for de novo protein design.
+We therefore extended EvoEF into EvoEF2 by introducing a few new energy terms and reoptimizing all the energy weights.
 EvoEF2 yielded a much better performance on sequence design than EvoEF.
-Although here we regard EvoEF2 as an energy function, however, the current package can work as a framework for different tasks of molecular modeling, such as computing energy, optimizing hydrogens, protein design.
-Users can also optimize the weights using this framwork and even develop new energy terms for their own needs.
+Although here we regard EvoEF2 as an energy function, however, it can work as a framework for different tasks of protein modeling, such as computing energy, repairing incomplete protein side chains, building mutant model, optimizing the position of rotatable hydrogens, and most importantly protein design.

 What EvoEF2 can do?